-DOUG DEBERRY, Visiting Assistant Professor of Biology and Research Assistant Professor of Environmental Science and Policy received his B.A. in Environmental Sciences at the University of Virginia, followed by a M.A. in Biology at W&M, and a Ph.D. in Marine Science from VIMS.
-His areas of specialization include restoration ecology, vegetation dynamics, ecological succession, and ecosystem function.
-He has 20 years of professional environmental consulting experience, and is a certified Professional Wetland Scientist (PWS) and Professional Wetland Delineator (PWD).
+Doug DeBerry, Research Assistant Professor of Environmental Science and Policy (Faculty Affiliate in Biology) received his B.A. in Environmental Sciences at the University of Virginia, followed by a M.A. in Biology at W&M, and a Ph.D. in Marine Science from VIMS.
+His areas of specialization include restoration ecology, vegetation dynamics, ecological succession, ecosystem function, and floristic assessment.
+He has three decades of professional environmental consulting experience and is a certified Professional Wetland Scientist (PWS) and Professional Wetland Delineator (PWD).
 He is a US Fish and Wildlife Service-Approved Surveyor Contact for all threatened or endangered plant species in Virginia, and actively serves on several boards and committees in his research fields, including the Governor of Virginia-appointed Board for Wetland Professionals.
 His research includes projects in wetland and stream restoration, invasion ecology and remediation, floristic quality, and the use of native plant species in re-vegetation projects to support ecosystem services (e.g., pollinators and solar facilities).

 Dr. DeBerry teaches courses in ecology, ecosystem restoration, and environmental science and policy.
 Courses taught include:

 - Science, Policy, Ecosystems, and Change